modded-soldier-9/keydrain/CONTRIBUTING.md

-# Contributing to Educational Malware Builder
+# Contributing to KeyDrain

 Thank you for your interest in contributing to this educational project!
-This document provides guidelines for contributing to the Educational Malware Builder.
+This document provides guidelines for contributing to KeyDrain.

 ## 🎯 Purpose